LiorInbar/chess/README.md

 C++ chess program with Qt GUI.

 ## Run and compile instructions:
-Run the program (on Windows): download the release folder and run chess.exe.
+Run the program (on Windows): download chess.msi and choose destination folder, then run chess.exe.

 Compile the code: